Clinician PhD Pathway (CPP)

 Within this flexible 5-year supported pathway, participants will receive highly-regarded mentorship, guidance and expert advice from experienced clinical researchers to assist and support them through their PhD.

-Applications for 2025 commencement
+Applications for 2025 closed

 Pathway timeline (full-time)